"Not Prostitutes" – M'sian Sugar Baby Earns RM42,000 A Month Dating S'porean Sugar Daddies

 She also sends some money home to her family in Malaysia who does not know about her dating life

-Jenni said her family had traditional mindsets but would not mind explaining to them the situation if they found out.
+Jenni said her family has traditional mindsets but she would not mind explaining the situation to them if they found out.

 She is also aware that being a sugar baby has been deemed controversial but said, "I don't feel a lot of guilt or anything.
 I don't think I'm doing anything wrong or illegal.
 Sugar babies are not prostitutes."